-8.2.
+8.3.
 Right to withdraw registration

-The university reserves the right to withdraw an offer of admission if the applicant fails to satisfy all requirements, or it is found that admission was obtained through the use of incomplete, falsified, altered or embellished information.
-In the case of withdrawal of registration from a matriculated student, credit earned at AU will be withheld and no transcript will be issued to the student.
+The university reserves the right to withdraw an offer of admission if the applicant fails to satisfy all requirements, or it is found that admission was obtained through the use of incomplete, falsified, altered, or embellished information In comparable situations, should a student have already enrolled (registered), any credits earned at the University will be withheld, and a transcript will not be issued to the student.

-8.3.
 Study Load for Graduate students